 The Icelandic government capitalization was made pending the completion of the joint capitalization or alternative capitalization alternatives.
 Following a shareholder meeting of Islandsbanki, the Icelandic government capitalized the bank on August 14, 2009 with ISK 65 billion of Tier 1 capital in the form of Icelandic government bonds, giving Islandsbanki a core Tier 1 ratio of approximately 12%.
 On September 13, 2009, the Resolution Committee signed definitive agreements related to the joint capitalization and alternative capitalization alternatives.
-Under these agreements, the Resolution Committee has been granted a period until October 15, 2009, or a later date as agreed to by the parties, at which point it will notify the Icelandic government whether to complete the joint capitalization arrangement or remain bound by the alternative capitalization arrangement.
+Under these agreements, the Resolution Committee has been granted a period until September 30, 2009 at which point it will notify the Icelandic government whether to complete the joint capitalization arrangement or remain bound by the alternative capitalization arrangement.